je-santos/MPLBM-UT/README.rst

 Some familiarity with the terminal, unix operating systems, and bash will be very useful.
 Here are a few things to keep in mind when running simulations:

 - You can check the number of CPUs available on your system with the command :code:`nproc`.
 It is highly recommended to check how many processors are used in the examples (Python examples use the keyword :code:`num procs` in the .yml input files, and check any of the .sh files for the :code:`-np` keyword) before running them becuase it may not be ideal or compatable with your system.
 If you are running on a supercomputer/cluster, please check your system's documentation for how processors are allocated to users.
+- In relation to the above and for those new to LBM, please note that LBM simulations can take quite some time to run.
+The main factors in simulaiton time are the number of cores used, domain size, and convergence tolerance.
+In general:

+   - The more cores, the faster the simulation (till a point when too much communication between cores slows things down a bit);
+   - The larger to domain, the longer the simulation;
+   - The smaller the convergence tolerance, the longer the simulation.
+  It is a good idea to do some system performance testing (ie find the optimum number of cores for your domain size).
+Generally on CPUs, each processor will optimally handle a 20^3-50^3 section of a domain, but you will need to adjust accordingly to your system.
+Please see the `Young-Laplace validation example <python_examples/young_laplace_validation>`__ to get an idea of how tolerance affects run time.
+In that example, we used 40 cores on a 50x52x175 domain (~76^3) which gives each processor a ~22^3 section to process.

 - Having a dedicated `Python virtual environment <https://docs.python.org/3/library/venv.html>`__ or `Anaconda <https://www.anaconda.com/>`__ environment is recommended to avoid compatability issues.
 - Seeing "nan" appear in simulation or terminal output indicates that something is not quite right.
 Please check that your simulation parameters are correct.
 If you still can not resolve the problem, please submit an issue and we can do our best to help or fix the bug!